 Online Bachelor's Degree in Finance

-What Can I Do With an Online Bachelor's Degree in Finance?
+What Will I Learn in an Online Finance Bachelor's Degree Program?

 You can study finance within Bachelor of Science or Bachelor of Business Administration programs.
 Course requirements for these degree programs can vary among schools; however, all 4-year bachelor's degree programs include general education requirements, such as math, English, history and psychology.
 The foundation of your business skills may be built in classes such as marketing, management, economics and statistics.